openflighthpc/docs.openflighthpc.org/docs/docs/flight-environment/use-flight/flight-admin-tools/profile.md

         ```
 3. Restart the hunter service with `flight service restart hunter`.
     - Alternatively, you can stop the hunter service with `flight service stop hunter` and then run `flight hunter hunt`.

+## Auto-remove

+Profile can automatically remove nodes when they are shutdown, additionally it can remove them from the hunter inventory when they are successfully removed.
+This setup, coupled with auto-apply, can create a cluster that dynamically grows and shrinks with an autoscaling group on various cloud platforms.

+### Setup Auto-remove

+1. Open the file `/opt/flight/opt/hunter/etc/config.yml`

+    !!! note
+        You will need to have [root user permissions](../../../hpc-environment-basics/linux-usage/cli-basics/becoming-root.md) to edit this config file.

+1. Add the following lines:
+    ```yaml
+    remove_on_shutdown: true
+    remove_hunter_entry: true
+    ```

+Now when a node has an identity applied to it then the service to automatically trigger removal on shutdown will be added to it.
+Further to this, when the node is successfully removed then the corresponding hunter entry will also be removed.